cgwire/kitsu/docs/short/README.md

 ::: warning
 Shots are linked to Sequences in Kitsu.
-Meaning you need to first create a sequence, then populate this sequence with shots.
+This means you must create a sequence and then populate this sequence with shots.
 :::

 You need to go to the **Shots** page: you can use the